moisesjpelaez/koui_editor/README.md

 - Create `Libraries` folder alongside your `.blend` file
 - `git clone https://github.com/moisesjpelaez/koui_editor.git` into `Libraries` folder
 - Create a `Subprojects` folder alongside your `.blend` file
-- `git clone https://gitlab.com/koui/Koui.git` into the `Subprojects` folder
+- `git clone https://gitlab.com/koui/Koui.git` into `Subprojects` folder

 ## License
 This project is licensed under the terms of the zlib License.
 See the [LICENSE](LICENSE.md) file for details.